-Fez is a wonderful, labyrinthine mediaeval city, less discovered than Marrakesh.
+Fez is a wonderful, labyrinthine medieval city, less discovered than Marrakesh.
 It has almost two thousand winding narrow streets and passageways to explore with every twist and turn revealing something new.
 While there, I've discovered everything from rows of stalls selling wedding clothes, bakeries where you can peer right into the heart of the mudbrick ovens to the exquisite intricate detailing of an ancient mosque or fountain.

 Brigitte, Egypt & Morocco Specialist

 I grew up in the UK reading stories and myths from all over the world, then caught the travel bug aged 16 on a trip to Florence, Italy.
 I graduated from art school and spent ten years working in the family business.
 Then, my fascination with North Africa led me to return to university to study Social Anthropology in London, focusing on that region.
 Morocco is a feast for the senses with its diverse landscapes, time-worn, labyrinthine cities and vibrant cultures, while the interface between ancient and modern Egypt is intriguing.